TugboatQA/docs/content/setting-up-services/how-to-set-up-services/running-a-background-process.md

 exec httpd-foreground
 ```

-Below is an example of how you might configure a NodeJS process to start.
+Below is an example of how you might configure a Node.JS process to start.
 Keep in mind that `runit` will try to start
 the process as soon as the `run` script is present in the Service directory.
 So, set it up after any other build steps
 that it might depend on.